 Our approach addresses several issues with outbreak-based foodborne illness source attribution, yet limitations associated with generalizing outbreak data to sporadic illnesses remain and are well-documented.
 Our analysis is also subject to other uncertainties and biases.
-First, for pathogens with a small number of outbreaks, outbreaks with a very large illness count can have substantial influence on the attribution point estimate.
-Second, this analysis only included 37% (1,532 of 4,183) of reported outbreaks caused by the four priority pathogens because we excluded those that did not meet our pathogen inclusion criteria, those in which the implicated food could not be assigned to a single food category and those that occurred in a U.S territory.
-These outbreaks might not be representative of all outbreaks caused by these pathogens.
-Third, our analysis includes illnesses that occurred among institutionalized populations, such as those in prisons, hospitals and schools; these populations are easier to identify and collect complete data from, have fewer food options and are not representative of the general population.
-Finally, data from outbreaks are typically reported to CDC and verified during the year after the investigation ends.
-Due to the limited capacity of some states to report 2019 outbreaks during 2020 because of the coronavirus disease 2019 (COVID-19) pandemic, data from some jurisdictions may be incomplete, and this may have contributed to the uncertainty of this year's estimates.
+For pathogens with a small number of outbreaks, outbreaks with a very large illness count can have substantial influence on the attribution point estimate.
+Further, this analysis only included illnesses in 34% (1,287 of 3,749) of reported outbreaks caused by the three pathogens because we excluded outbreaks that occurred in a U.S. territory, those in which the implicated food could not be assigned to a single food category, and those that did not meet our pathogen inclusion criteria.
+The ones we included might not be representative of all outbreaks caused by these pathogens.
+Finally, our analysis includes illnesses that occurred among institutionalized populations, such as those in prisons, hospitals, and schools; these populations are easier to identify and collect complete data from, have fewer food options, and are not representative of the general population.

 These estimates should not be interpreted as suggesting that all foods in a category are equally likely to transmit pathogens.
-Caution should also be exercised when comparing estimates across years, as a decrease in a percentage may result, not from a decrease in the number of illnesses attributed to that food, but from an increase in illnesses attributed to another food.
+Caution should also be exercised when comparing estimates across years, as a decrease in a percentage may result - not from a decrease in the number of illnesses attributed to that food - but from an increase in illnesses attributed to another food.
 This is especially true for Listeria, as the attribution percentages might vary widely from year to year due to the limited number of outbreaks and the zero-sum nature of the attribution percentages.
 The analyses show relative changes in percentage, not absolute changes in attribution to a specific food.
-Therefore, we advise using these results in conjunction with other scientific data for decision making.
+Therefore, we advise using these results with other scientific data for decision-making.